MinhasKamal/ProgrammerTransformation/README.md

     }

 ### 07. [Super Programmer](07.SuperProgrammer.cpp)
 You have improved time complexity from 'n' to '√n'!
 BRILLIANT!!!
 You cover boundary cases too.
-No room for unreliable codes :)
+No room for unreliable codes :) <br>
 *Most importantly, who elite uses tab?!*

     #include <math.h>